Home / History / Views of the City / FAQ / Golf / Lakes / Local Site LinksPhone Numbers /

 For a very comprehensive look at the battles and skirmishes fought by the Arkansas Militia Click Here.

 After the war, more and more settlers moved into the area, mostly in Fayetteville, Springdale, Rogers and Bentonville.
-The OZARK hills with it's rocky grounds and dense Oak/Hickory forests made living in the area difficult.
-The area was made up of homesteads spaced a goodly distance apart.
+The OZARK hills in the far NW corner of the state, with it's rocky grounds and dense Oak/Hickory forests, made living in the the area very difficult.
+Early in the settlement of this area the sparse population was made up of small homesteads spaced a goodly distance apart.

 Those same OZARK hills that made farming and getting around difficult, however, allowed for lush forests and beautiful scenery, which did not go unnoticed.